Sofitch/mern-proj/notes.md

 3. In the **server** file, we then need to declare the use of the routes file, and we define a namespace fot those routes.

 4. Finally, we need to use a built in express function that will look for a "body" in every request and, if it finds it, puts the data into the request object so that we can access it.

+## Setting up the database

+We could install mongodb locally, but we will use mongodb atlas which allows us to configure and host a mongodb database online.

+1. We created the database, an admin user, an then we click ```connect > drivers``` to copy the connection string.
+We then add this string to the **.env** file.

+2. We install mongoose package.
+This is an ODM (object-data modeling) library - it allows us to read and right documents on mongodb, and declare models and schemas to ensure a more structured db.
+Finally, it allows us to connect to the database from a js file.

+3. To connect to the database, we require mongoose and then use ```mongoose.connect([conn_string])```.
+Since this method is asynchronous by nature, we move the app **listening** function inside the **then** method, so that it only listens once the db is connected.